mitranim/wordplay/readme.md

 irework (angry explosive) © M

-maintunance (when you also tune something up) © LR
+maintunance (when you also tune something up) © VA

 ambi-sinister (incompetent with both hands) © Terry Pratchett